Begin search immediately! Do not assume your dog was STOLEN!

 CREATE A SIMPLE POSTER w/large bold type and print 150-200 copies to start.
 Print using color ink.
 Clear full body photo of dog, Do NOT chase and phone number in extra large bold print, large enough so passing motorists can easily view from inside their vehicles!
 Post within a 2-3 mile radius of where your dog went missing (point of escape).
 Provide a copy to police/shelters & Animal Control.
 Click here

 For skittish dogs and new rescues ....While friends, family members, and well-meaning people will want to physically search for the dog, it is actually the wrong thing to do.
-This will create additional fear in the dog as he or she may feel threatened or hunted.
+This will create additional fear in the dog as he or she may feel threatened or hunted and invite a flight response.
 This will send the lost dog further and further away.
 It is best to get the posters up in the area as quickly as possible so you can start getting calls with sightings.
 We only recommend physical searches if your dog is hurt or visually or physically impaired.

 Get a notebook to record all sightings of the dog with date, time, exact location and direction of travel.

-Post on Facebook, NextDoor app, Ring Community (Neighbors) app and other online sites.
+Post on Facebook, NextDoor app, Neighbors by Ring app and other online sites.
 (Be sure to include a photo).
+Please note: you do not need to have a Ring camera to access the Neighbors by Ring app.

 Ask people to check their home video surveillance, ring cameras etc.

-Consider using http://lostmydoggie.com for EMERGENCY PHONE ALERT for lost pets (Fee)
+Consider using Lost My Doggie for EMERGENCY PHONE ALERT for lost pets (Fee)

 Instruct everyone that is helping out NOT TO CALL OUT TO or CHASE YOUR DOG.
 This will prolong your search.
-If they see your dog, sit, or lay down (no eye contact) and gently toss treats to the side of the dog to lure your dog in.
+If they see your dog, sit, or lay down (no eye contact) and gently toss treats to the dog to lure your dog in.

 Man your phones.
 Your telephone should be manned 24 hours a day.
 If your dog has an ID tag with your phone number on it, you may very well get a call.
 Your phone should be available 24/7 to answer calls from possible sightings.